Using UnCSS and grunt-uncss with WordPress

 it gives me an error “fatal error: uncss/node_modules/css: missing } near line” 17551:1

-26. Scottie Watts avatar
+26. Scottie Watts Avatar

 Scottie Watts